clMathLibraries/clRNG/README.md

 7. Point the environment variable `CLRNG_ROOT` to the installation directory, i.e., the directory under which `include/clRNG` can be found.
+    This step is optional if the library is installed under `/usr`, which is the default.

 8. In order to execute the example programs (under the `bin` subdirectory of the installation directory) or to link clRNG into other software, the